Search Articles

 In terms of Root Cause (but there are some urgent factors in here as well):

 • We agree that the high serum calcium level is a notable concern.
-For now, until you can get additional labwork, consider stopping the Vitamin D3 supplement and add in both a Vitamin K2 and Magnesium glycinate supplement instead.
+For now, until you can get additional labwork, consider stopping the Vitamin D3 supplement entirely and add in both a Vitamin K2 and Magnesium glycinate supplement instead.
 High Vitamin D is just going to encourage more calcium absorption which, for the moment, is not helpful and potentially dangerous.
-These supportive nutrients will help to channel available calcium into bone tissue and prevent calcification of soft tissue (which she is likely already vulnerable to from both a cardiovascular as well as renal perspective given her meds and history).
-The parathyroid gland is largely responsible to keep optimal levels of calcium in the blood.
-At your first opportunity, recheck Vitamin D (both 1,25-OH and 25-OH), serum calcium, and parathyroid hormone (PTH) all at once.
-Sustained high serum Calcium in an adult (especially above 10 mg/dl at her age) may be indicative of a parathyroid gland tumor.
+These supportive nutrients will help to channel available calcium into bone tissue and prevent calcification of soft tissue (which she may already be vulnerable to from both a cardiovascular as well as renal perspective given her meds and history).
+The parathyroid gland is largely responsible to maintain optimal levels of calcium in the blood.
+At your first opportunity, recheck Vitamin D (both 1,25-OH and 25-OH), serum calcium, and parathyroid hormone (PTH) simultaneously.
+Sustained high serum Calcium in an adult (especially above 10 mg/dl at her age) may be indicative of a parathyroid gland tumor or other dysfunction.
 This is an online resource we have found to be particularly helpful and clinically sound on the topic of parathyroid issues.

 • When you can seek bloodwork, also order a full thyroid panel.
-There is clinical association (just one example) between hypothyroidism and the development of hyperparathyroidism, and chronic inflammation from dynamics such as RA naturally promote hypothyroid function.
+There is clinical association (just one example) between hypothyroidism and the development of hyperparathyroidism, and chronic inflammation from dynamics such as RA can naturally promote hypothyroid function over time.
 We also know that elevated LDL cholesterol (evidence her hypercholesterolemia meds) and gastrointestinal dysmotility (e.g. constipation, IBS-like symptoms) are common symptoms of a hypothyroid state.
 Thyroid hormone is also key for bile synthesis and gallbladder emptying (see below).

 • Unfortunately, sustained, elevated levels of serum calcium may also have been a key driver of her arthritis by promoting build-up of calcification in the joints.
 Arthritis-like complaints are an acknowledged symptom of hyperparathyroidism.
 Is it also possible that elevated serum calcium contributed to her kidney dysfunction years ago?
 Or impaired filtration downstream from damaged kidneys is promoting higher calcium in the years since (and now)?
 Either or both are possibilities worth exploring.
 Powerful examples of functional interconnectedness.

-• We recommend you also investigate the likelihood of impaired bile flow AND synthesis (check alkaline phosphatase, bilirubin, and liver enzymes (ALT, AST, GGT) in the next CMP you order; ask to make sure she still has her gallbladder – a surprisingly common item overlooked on intake form submissions!).
-This woman may need help with clearing out bile ducts and gallbladder (e.g. d-limonene, artichoke) and/or improving liver synthesis (evidence all of the medications and the statins impairing liver function).
+• We recommend you also investigate the likelihood of impaired bile flow AND synthesis.
+Check alkaline phosphatase, bilirubin, and liver enzymes (ALT, AST, GGT) in the next CMP you order; ask to make sure she still has her gallbladder (a surprisingly common item overlooked on intake form submissions!).
+This woman may need help with clearing out bile ducts and improving both bile flow and gallbladder emptying (e.g., taurine, artichoke) and/or improving liver bile synthesis (e.g., choline, milk thistle, d-limonene), especially given the liver’s current burden of multiple medications and the statin impairing mitochondrial function.
 Those with RA are significantly more likely (50%!) to have gallstones or have had their gallbladder removed.
-This is part of the strong connection with the impact of LPS (which bile plays an important role in degrading).
+This is part of the strong connection with the impact of LPS, which bile plays an important role in degrading.

 Your patient is taking medication to both suppress synthesis of cholesterol (statin) and block reabsorption of cholesterol (zetia) from the gut.
 It’s quite logical that this may be impairing bile function overtly and present a fascinating example of interconnectedness where medication to try to prevent disease in one system (cardiovascular) may actually be promoting it in another (gut, joint, kidneys).
-Through the functional medicine lens, this medication-mediated interconnectedness is common!
+Through the functional medicine lens, this type of medication-mediated interconnectedness is common in situations of long-standing disease.

 My client with RA takes a remicade infusion every six weeks.
 I expect this drug also suppresses immune function?